 Gevurtz Menashe's international family lawyers have the knowledge regarding family planning, child custody, and divorce in OR and WA.
 Get a consultation!

 Juvenile dependency cases often arise when DHS has concerns regarding the care a minor child is receiving from parents or other caregivers and, as a result, questions whether the Juvenile Court should have legal jurisdiction over that child.

 People change their names for a variety of reasons.
 Commonly, upon marriage, one spouse will take the surname of the other spouse.
 If, later, the marriage is legally dissolved, either spouse may choose to return to a previous name.

 Unmarried parents of a child or children have the same rights and responsibilities as married parents.
 Legal paternity can be established by the agreement of the biological parents when a child is born, or at any time after the birth.
-If there is a dispute concerning who is the father of a child, parentage can be established by DNA testing.
-Either parent can file motions with the court to seek resolution if there is a disagreement about custody of the child, the parenting schedule, child support or other child-related issues.

 Today, it’s more common than ever for clients to represent themselves in their own legal matters.
 Because of this evolving trend, the courts are taking steps to make the legal process more accessible, including providing standard forms for pleadings, facilitators to review forms to help reduce error, along with booklets and websites to explain the basics of family law.
 We can help.